kmhofmann/selene/docs/building.md

 In case some tests or examples are failing because auxiliary data files can not be found automatically, specify the path to the `data` directory inside the `selene/` folder manually: `SELENE_DATA_PATH=../data ./test/selene_tests` (or similar).

-### Installing dependencies

-The following are recommendations for installation of dependencies on various platforms.
-Of course any dependency can alternatively also be built and installed from source, as long as it can be found by the CMake `find_package` command.

-#### Linux

-On Debian-like systems (e.g. Ubuntu), you should be able to use `apt-get` as follows:

-    # Dependencies for building the library
-    apt-get install libjpeg-turbo8-dev libpng-dev

-    # Dependencies for building tests & examples
-    apt-get install libopencv-dev libboost-filesystem-dev

-    # Note: There is no pre-built google-benchmark package in e.g. Ubuntu.
-    #       Install from source instead, or use vcpkg.

-#### MacOS

-Install [Homebrew](https://brew.sh/) to build and install the dependencies as follows:

-    # Dependencies for building the library
-    brew install libjpeg-turbo libpng

-    # Dependencies for building tests, examples, benchmarks
-    brew install opencv3 boost google-benchmark

-#### Windows

-By far the easiest way is to install and then use the [vcpkg](https://github.com/Microsoft/vcpkg) package manager:

-    .\vcpkg.exe install libjpeg-turbo
-    .\vcpkg.exe install libpng

-    .\vcpkg.exe install opencv            # only for tests .\vcpkg.exe install boost-filesystem  # only for tests .\vcpkg.exe install benchmark         # only for benchmarks

-Set the system environment variable `VCPKG_DEFAULT_TRIPLET=x64-windows` before installing the above packages to install the 64-bit compiled versions instead of the 32-bit ones.

-#### Using Conan

-**Selene** supports optional use of [Conan](https://conan.io/) (version >= 1.4.1) as a dependency manager on all supported platforms.
-(It is also possible to install [a release of Selene itself](https://bintray.com/kmhofmann/conan-repo/selene%3Aselene) using Conan).
-See the full [Conan documentation](https://docs.conan.io/) for more information on how to use Conan.

-Currently, `libjpeg-turbo`, `libpng` and `boost` (for the tests) can be built using Conan.
-There are no stable, cross-platform Conan recipes available yet for `OpenCV` or Google's `benchmark` library.

-To use Conan, first install it, e.g. with `pip`:

-    pip install --user --upgrade conan

-(On MacOS, you might prefer an installation with `brew` instead.)

-The `conan-center` remote should be present with a default installation.
-This can be checked by the `conan remote list` command.
-If so, no further action is necessary; if not, add it with:

-    conan remote add conan-center https://conan.bintray.com

-From your (clean) build directory, call Conan before the CMake invocation (as follows, or similar):

-    conan install .. --build missing

-This will build the supported dependencies.
-This step can take a while during its first call, but for future builds, all outputs should be cached.

-By default, Conan builds static libraries.
-If you want Conan to build shared libraries instead, add `-o *:shared=True` to the above Conan call.

-Now you can invoke CMake as usual (see above), and it should find the respective Conan builds of the supported dependencies.